Sleitnick/Knit/docs/services.md

 PointsService.Client.PointsChanged = RemoteEvent.new()
 ```

 Under the hood, Knit is creating a RemoteEvent linked to this event.
-This is a two-way event (like a tranceiver), so we can both send and receive data on both the server and the client.
+This is a two-way event (like a transceiver), so we can both send and receive data on both the server and the client.

 We can then modify our `AddPoints` method again to fire this event too: